 Instructions

-First, prepare the coconut milk mixture:
+Prepare the coconut milk mixture

 Pouring the mixture